VisionCapsule/sms2slack/README.md

 This all means we need at least 3 components to this project: 1) a custom blockchain, and 2) a custom Cryptocurrency and 3) a digital wallet.

 The Challenge this week is to build a custom Cryptocurrency using the JavaScript blockchain that we made last session.
+We're going to use the following definition of a Cryptocurrency for the purposes of this session - from Jan Lanksy's paper Possible State Approaches to Cryptocurrencies

+(1) The system does not require a central authority, distributed achieve consensus on its state.